netptop/siteproxy/README_english.md

 - Replaces Express with Hono, improving speed by four times.
 - Supports deployment on Cloudflare Workers.
 - Supports password-controlled access to the proxy; only those with the password can access the proxy.
+- Supports duckduckgo AI Chat(can access gpt3.5 and claude3 for free).
 - No configuration is required on the client side; simply access the proxy URL to reach the entire world.
 - Supports login for GitHub and Telegram web.
 - Uses RSA+AES encryption to protect user login passwords to reduce the risk of man-in-the-middle attacks.